 For questions, please email SIR's Health Policy and Economics Division.

-*Note: Files will be added on on ongoing basis.
+*Note: Standardized reports are provided in both RTF and xml Powerscribe-ready formats.
+New reporting templates will be generated and existing templates will be updated on an ongoing basis.
 Please check back if the report you need is not yet posted.

 "It was important for SIR to take on the development of performance measures for the interventional radiology community because no one else was fully able to represent the needs of interventional radiologists in this space ..."